Borrow seeds to grow!

 During the growing season, visitors can browse the selection of vegetable, herb and flower seeds, sign some out in our binder and grow them at home to enjoy.
 At the end of the growing season, we ask that seed borrowers return some seed to help replenish the stock.
 It's that easy!

 We offer workshops including proper methods for saving and returning viable seed.
-Visit the resource section of this website as well as gardening and seed saving books available in the seed library displays.
+Visit the seed growing and seed saving sections of this website as well as gardening and seed saving books available in the seed library displays.

 Annual Innisfil Seedy Saturday

 Innisfil Seed Library in partnership with the Innisfil Idealab & Library and the Innisfil Garden Club presents the Annual Innisfil Seedy Saturday, first established in Spring 2017.
 Each year the event includes seed vendors, garden-related community groups and businesses, a community seed swap, expert talks and demonstrations, children’s crafts and other memorable activities.
 The Innisfil Seed Library also reopens for the season during the event.
 Free admission but donations towards the event are always appreciated.
 We also accept non-perishable food items for the Innisfil Food Bank.

 Awards & recognition

 Spring 2018 onward: Community Stakeholder, Culture Master Plan, Town of Innisfil

 Fall 2018: Healthy Community Award, Lake Simcoe Region Conservation Authority; Ontario Horticultural Association Society President's Award, Innisfil Garden Club

 Spring 2018: Community Champion, “Innisfil Library growing its own seed library,” Our Innisfil 2018: Celebrating the Best of Our Community, Innisfil Journal/GoodLife Magazine Simcoe County